thoth-station/adviser/README.rst

 =============================================

-The whole resolution process can be modeled as a Markov Decision Process (MDP) thus the reinforcement learning principles stated above can apply.
+The whole resolution process can be modeled as a Markov Decision Process (MDP) thus the reinforcement learning (RL) principles stated above can apply.
 Recommending the best possible set of packages than corresponds to solving the given MDP.
 See `Thoth's documentation for more info
 <https://thoth-station.ninja/docs/developers/adviser/introduction.html>`__.

+To obey terms often used in the reinforcement learning terminology, Predictor can be seen as an agent.
+Resolver and Software stack resolution pipeline can be seen as entities that interact with the environment.
+Names used in Thoth intentionally do not correspond to RL terminology as RL based resolution is just one of the possible resolutions that can be implemented (others can be hill-climbing, random walks in the dependency graph, ...).

 **See also:**